9 min read / 1 October 2024 / yasmin sharp

 Learning how to make soap at home is an ideal way to ensure you know exactly what ingredients you’re using on your skin.

 Whether you’re a hobbyist or small business owner, homemade soap boasts numerous benefits, including customising it with your preferred scents, colours, and additives.
+Learning how to make natural soap at home means you have full control over the finished product and can personalise your DIY soaps to your liking.

 Below, we will walk you through the soap-making process, highlighting everything from preparation and mixing lye solution and oils to moulding, cutting, and curing soap.